Chaklader/landmark-classification-cnn/NOTES.md

 nn.ReLU()
 ```

 We can also optionally insert a nn.Dropout2d layer for regularization.
-We repeat this structure 3 times, varying the
-number
-of feature maps in the sequence 16 -> 32 -> 64.
-As we go deep, in other words, we are working with feature maps with a
+We repeat this structure 3 times, varying the number of feature maps in the sequence 16 -> 32 -> 64.
+As we go deep, in other words, we are working with feature maps with a smaller height and width (because we keep applying max pooling) but with a higher channel count.
+This is very typical and helps the network with abstracting concepts.
-smaller
-height and width (because we keep applying max pooling) but with a higher channel count.
-This is very typical and helps
-the
-network with abstracting concepts.

-Then, we have a Flatten layer that flattens our 64 feature maps (coming from the last conv layer before the flattening)
-into one long vector.
+Then, we have a Flatten layer that flattens our 64 feature maps (coming from the last conv layer before the flattening) into one long vector.
 Assuming that the input is 32x32, this vector will contain 1024 (4x4x64) numbers.

-Finally, we have an MLP made of fully-connected layers that combines all the information extracted by the convolutional
-part and outputs one number for each class (logits).
-We first compress the 1024-long array into an embedding of 128
-numbers,
-and then from there to the number of classes we have.
-Since we have used the nn.Sequential class, the forward method is
-extremely simple and it is just calling that Sequential instance.
+Finally, we have an MLP made of fully-connected layers that combines all the information extracted by the convolutional part and outputs one number for each class (logits).
+We first compress the 1024-long array into an embedding of 128 numbers, and then from there to the number of classes we have.
+Since we have used the nn.Sequential class, the forward method is extremely simple and it is just calling that Sequential instance.

 ### Questions and Answers

-Question 1 of 6:
-What are the functions of the typical sections of a CNN?
+### Q#1: What are the functions of the typical sections of a CNN?

 Answer: